Small-town charm abounds

 Senior living in a college community is full of opportunities

-The town of Davidson offers you a rich tapestry of life when you make your home at The Pines.
+The city of Davidson offers you a rich tapestry of the best retirement life when you make your home at The Pines.
 Near Charlotte, NC, Davidson is set along the eastern shore of Lake Norman, offering the outward-bound senior a world of activities in and around the water.

 Davidson was founded in 1837 with the establishment of Davidson College, named for Brigadier General William Lee Davidson, a local Revolutionary War hero.